larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 So this is, yeah.
-Film #3 that yeah well film #3 I have already over and film number three was was more of Mike's best and there's gas and.
+Film #3 that yeah well film #3 I have already over and film number three was was more of Mike Speciner's gas and.
 (21:32)
 And I think it was mostly gas actually.
+So basically Speciner's gas,
-So I basically spent near Saks, so I've moved on here too.
+so I've moved on here too.

 ### 04-cubechess